 All in all, these are very superior boats in whatever size they’re built.
 Their model is economical to power and seaworthy.
 They have good carrying capacity and provide a good and well proven working platform for the fishermen.
 Perhaps most important, both their materials and attention to fit and detail are extremely good.
 A modern westerner might find the idea of wooden plank fastenings to be worrisome, but the evidence is that these boats are long lived, and the freedom from rust and nail sickness would seem to be a very significant advantage over iron fastenings.Return to Top

 South of Hoi An, the next significant harbor is Quy Nhon, a charming small city with a bustling seagoing atmosphere.
-There are two major areas to look for boats in Quy Nhon.
+There used to be two major areas to look for boats in Quy Nhon.
 The first is the oceanfront.
 The hotel zone and promenade has a large fleet of good sized Modern Motor Fishing Vessels (MFV’s) anchored off shore.

-The waterfront shantytown at Quy Nhon, with its constantly changing row of boats hauled out at the top of the beach for repairs and paint is gone.
+But the second, the waterfront shantytown at Quy Nhon, with its constantly changing row of boats hauled out at the top of the beach for repairs and paint is gone.
 The shantytown itself was actually demolished in 2006, but the boat wrights continued working at the top of the beach for a time.
 They are gone now too.
 I did not visit Quy Nhon from 2007 until September of 2010.
 The change is utterly amazing.
 Not only is the old shantytown gone, but so are sizable parts of the old waterfront neighborhoods the full length of the bay.
 In 2005 there was already a significant start on a fine waterfront boulevard and park in the north end of the bay.
 In 2006 they had begun extending the very nice beachfront promenade through what had been the shantytown.
-In 2010, the promenade now extends the full length of the bay from north to south.
+By 2010, the promenade extended the full length of the bay from north to south.